Weave Code

 laravel/surveyor

-Laravel Surveyor is a mostly static analysis tool for PHP/Laravel code.
-It parses files to extract metadata on classes, methods, properties, and types, and can also inspect models (brief DB connection) and container bindings to enrich results for other tools/packages.
+Beta Laravel tool for mostly static analysis of PHP/Laravel apps.
+Parses files/classes to extract rich metadata (classes, methods, properties, types) and can inspect models and container bindings for extra detail.
+Returns structured results for other tools.

 View on GitHub